What is heart-healthy eating?

 What if you have high cholesterol?

-The Therapeutic Lifestyle Changes (TLC) diet aims to lower cholesterol by reducing saturated fat in your diet.
+Eat a heart-healthy diet that aims to lower cholesterol by reducing saturated fat in your diet.

 What if you have high blood pressure?